mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/07_References_Supporting_Proposed_Methodology.md

 ---

-## 13. Hosen et al. (2026)
+## 17. Hosen et al. (2026)

 Hosen et al. investigated lightweight SQL Injection detection using Decision Trees, TF-IDF and SHAP-based explainability.
 Their study reported 98.31% training accuracy and 97.52% accuracy on external data.

 **Relevance:** Particularly relevant to the proposed research because the difference between training and external evaluation demonstrates the importance of testing machine learning models on data beyond the original training dataset.

-Reference: Hosen, S., Zihan, A. A. M., & Mamun, N. (2026).
-Interpretable SQL Injection Detection: Lightweight Decision Trees with SHAP-Enhanced Deployment.
-2026 IEEE 2Nd International Conference on Quantum Photonics, Artificial Intelligence &Amp; Networking (QPAIN), 1–5.
+Reference: Hosen, S., Zihan, A. A. M., & Mamun, N. (2026). *Interpretable SQL Injection Detection: Lightweight Decision Trees with SHAP-Enhanced Deployment*.
+2026 IEEE 2nd International Conference on Quantum Photonics, Artificial Intelligence & Networking (QPAIN), 1–5.

 ---

-## 14. Toktassyn and Al-Hubaishi (2026)
+## 18. Toktassyn and Al-Hubaishi (2026)

 Toktassyn and Al-Hubaishi investigated SQL Injection detection using advanced feature engineering and machine learning ensemble methods.
 Their study used 244,068 SQL queries and evaluated multiple machine learning models.
 Random Forest achieved 99.3% accuracy using an 80:20 split and 99.1% using a 50:50 split.